 This function generates a random number of arbitrary lengths.

-In FIPS mode, always the Deterministic Random Number Generator (DRNG) is used.
+Utimaco SafeGuard LAN V5 CryptoServers (SE12/52) (in FIPS mode), the Deterministic Random Number Generator (DRNG) is used.
 This DRNG is based on the SHA-512 algorithm as transition function and compliant to [NIST SP 800-90].